 The keywords from Marketing Miner’s database are not sensitive to capitalization, word order, or diacritics.

 Above the table on the right is the Filters button, which filters the results according to the following columns:

 - YoY Search volume change – less than/greater than/between

 You can download the entire list of question suggestions in Excel format by clicking the Export Data button.
 The report charges 5 credits per keyword to download.

 After you download all related questions data to your keywords, you can remove any suggestions that are not relevant to your website and work with them further in your Keyword research to identify:

-- Keyword opportunities – enter the queries (questions) you’ve missed out to the Landing Page miner to see if any pages cover these keywords already.
+- Keyword opportunities – enter the queries you’ve missed into the Landing Page miner to see if any pages already cover these keywords.

-- Your pages ranking for queries that are not relevant – it’s important to not just monitor queries that are not covered on your website, but also monitor those keywords that your website ranks for with pages that are not relevant.
+- Your pages ranking for irrelevant queries – it’s important to monitor not only queries that your site doesn’t cover, but also the keywords for which your site ranks with pages that are irrelevant.

-- Keywords with high potential – identify keywords with high search volume but low competition, so-called low hanging fruit keywords.
-To identify such keywords, we recommend adding another column in your spreadsheet with keywords and name it as Opportunity score.
-Then add the following formula: Search Volume/(Competition +1).
-The higher the number, the better performance.
-As more searched keywords with lower competition are ideally what you want to achieve.
-To find out keyword difficulty metrics, use our SERP competition miner.
+- High potential keywords – Identify keywords with high search volume but low competition, so-called low-hanging fruit keywords.
+To identify such keywords, we recommend adding another column of keywords to your spreadsheet and calling it Opportunity Score.
+Then add the following formula Search Volume/(Competition +1).
+The higher the number, the better the performance.
+This is because more searched keywords with less competition are ideally what you want to achieve.
+To find out keyword difficulty, use our SERP competition miner.

-- Optimizing for featured snippets – Featured snippets show up fairly often depending on the kind of question that’s asked.
-Try to optimize your content for featured snippets to answer questions that your audience often asks on Google.
+- Optimizing for featured snippets – Featured snippets appear fairly frequently, depending on the type of question being asked.
+Try to optimize your content for featured snippets to answer questions that your audience frequently asks on Google.